oceanprotocol/docs/discover/faq.md

 Ocean Protocol's mission is to develop tools and services that facilitate the emergence of a new Data Economy.
 This new economy aims to empower data owners with control, maintain privacy, and catalyze the commercialization of data, including the establishment of data marketplaces.

-Founded to create technology at the intersection of blockchain, data, and AI for the Data Economy, Ocean Protocol has been at the forefront of innovation.
-We've pioneered various technologies, including the original patent for NFTs, token engineering, data tokens, and more.

-To learn more about our vision, check out this [blog post](https://blog.oceanprotocol.com/mission-values-for-ocean-protocol-aba998e95b8).
+To understand more about Ocean's vision, check out this [blog post](https://blog.oceanprotocol.com/mission-values-for-ocean-protocol-aba998e95b8).
 </details>

 <details>